Authentic Lutheran Worship in Lexington

 What will the worship service be like?

-Can I take communion?
+Can I take Communion?

 The Sacrament of the Lord’s Supper is something that we truly value as Lutheran Christians.
 We value it so much so that we have chosen to take part in it every week.
 We know that God can offer no clearer a gift than the physical offering of Himself for the forgiveness of our sins and for the strengthening of our faith.

-We offer communion both with the common cup and individual glasses.
+We offer Communion both with the common cup and individual glasses.
 If you would prefer the common cup, let the tray of glasses pass and the pastor will offer the cup to you.
 If you have any dietary restrictions, please see an elder before the service begins.

-What do I do with my children?
+What should I do with my children?

 It is no surprise to us that kids are squirmy and occasionally loud and distracting.
 This is a natural side effect of worshiping with all the generations of God’s family together.
 If you choose to step out to let a louder tantrum pass, please come back when it’s over.
 There is a cry room in the rear of the sanctuary for these occasions.
 If anyone turns to look and see what’s going on, please know that it is not in judgement but loving interest.
 Our family loves to see the little ones who worship with us.